Shaw University: A Living/Learning Community

 Athletic Organizations - Athletic organizations encourage participation in team sports, physical fitness, health and wellness, and athletic administration.

-Officers of student organizations must have and maintain a cumulative 2.5 GPA in order to hold office, excluding the SGA President, Mister and Miss Shaw University positions.
+Officers of student organizations must have and maintain a cumulative 2.5 GPA in order to hold office, excluding the SGA President and Miss Shaw University positions.
 The SGA President must have and maintain a cumulative 2.75 GPA in order to hold office.
-Mister and Miss Shaw University must have and maintain a cumulative 3.0 GPA in order to hold office.
+Miss Shaw University must have and maintain a cumulative 3.0 GPA in order to hold office.
+Exceptions must be discussed and approved by the Office of Student Activities, in writing.

 Student Government Association